Hansolo9/CFGWebDev/README.md

 This project consists of two HTML files and one CSS files as a minimum.
 JavaScript files will also be included.

-The webpage should run from the landing_page.html file.
+The webpage should run from the landing_page.html file within the CFGWebDev-FINALFILES.zip